deeplearning4j/deeplearning4j/symbolicreasoning.md

 Combining symbolic reasoning with deep neural networks and deep reinforcement learning may help us address the fundamental challenges of reasoning, hierarchical representations, transfer learning, robustness in the face of adversarial examples, and interpretability (or explanatory power).

+## <a name="footnote">Footnotes</a>

+<a name="one">1)</a> Hinton, Yann LeCun and Andrew Ng have all suggested that work on unsupervised learning (learning from unlabeled data) will lead to our next breakthroughs.

+## Resources for Deep Learning and Symbolic Reasoning

 This page includes some recent, notable research that attempts to combine deep learning with symbolic learning to answer those questions.

-## Resources for Deep Learning and Symbolic Reasoning

 * [Towards Deep Symbolic Reinforcement Learning](https://arxiv.org/abs/1609.05518) (2016)
 by Marta Garnelo, Kai Arulkumaran and Murray Shanahan